eLearning

 Idea

-Most of the training we work on is technical and in many projects, the desire is to have employees taking training weeks before a system goes live.
+Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 We’re regularly asked to have training available two weeks before launch.
 I understand the reason for the ask, there are logistics behind getting people assigned to training, schedules are busy, and a buffer is always nice too.

-But, here’s the big issue.
-It’s often asked that training be assigned two weeks before launch.
-There are several good reasons why this is the case but there are more reasons why this is harmful to the overall quality of training and learning the application.
+But here’s the big issue.
+Training is often asked to be assigned two weeks before launch.
+There are several good reasons why this is the case, but there are more reasons why this harms the overall quality of training and learning the application.

 That means when employees are assigned training two weeks before launch, a good portion of employees could get training well before they even have access to the tool.

-The biggest risk in training is forgetfulness sometimes known as the forgetting curve.
+The biggest risk in training is forgetfulness, sometimes known as the forgetting curve.
 Employees have a lot of work and a lot to learn.
-If we don’t use what we learn then we forget it rapidly.
-Forgetting starts immediately unless what skills learned are used immediately.
+If we don’t use what we learn, we will forget it rapidly.
+Forgetting starts immediately unless the skills learned are used immediately.

 Leaving it up to chance that people will access training closer to when they need it isn’t good enough for training.
 There’s too much of a chance that people will take training when assigned and forget everything they learned by the time the tool launches.

 You know the old saying, if you don’t use it, you lose it.
-That applies 100% to training too.
-There’s no exact percentage of how much people will forget or how fast (contrary to lots of fake statistics you’ll find online) but people do forget, especially if what they learn isn’t used.
+That applies 100% to training, too.
+There’s no exact percentage of how much people will forget or how fast (contrary to lots of fake statistics you’ll find online), but people forget, especially if what they learn isn’t used.

 Use it (skills learned) or lose it (skills learning).

-I understand, there are many reasons why training is asked to be delivered before employees will need it.
+I understand there are many reasons why training must be delivered before employees need it.
 Some of them are better than others.
 We came up with a few reasons (some from what we’ve been given as reasons) why we’re asked for training to be available well in advance of a system launch, usually two weeks before but sometimes more.

 • Give people time to ask questions if they don’t understand the training.